ngcngc1/ngcngc1.github.io/_news/icse23_qpg.md

 inline: true
 ---

-Our paper `Testing Database Engines via Query Plan Guidance` is accepted by ICSE'23!
+Our paper `Testing Database Engines via Query Plan Guidance` was accepted at ICSE'23!